BronyaCat/Many-Shot-Generator/README.md

 	Select the content you need to generate and the quantity.
 The generated content will be saved in the output folder.

-	The complete Q&A pairs will be saved in qa_pairs.json, and the question only data will be saved in qa_temp.json.
+	The complete Q&A pairs will be saved in qa_pairs.json, while only the question data will be saved in qa_temp.json.

-	However, you need to check the output Q&A pairs whether the content is sufficiently "misleading"🫣!
+	However, it's important to verify that the output Q&A pairs are adequately "misleading"🫣!

-4. **Download and run Open-WebUI in Docker:**
+5. **Download and run Open-WebUI in Docker:**

 	You can find more about how to use Open-WebUI here: https://docs.openwebui.com/getting-started/.

-5. **Run the chat history converter:**
+6. **Run the chat history converter:**

 	```
  	cp output/qa_pairs.json ./input.json